fiza-k-1222/sql_retail_sales_project1/README.md

 - **Leetcode**: (https://leetcode.com/u/KHAN_FIZA/)
 - **LinkedIn**: (https://www.linkedin.com/in/fizakhan0705)

-Thank you, and I look forward to connecting with you!
+Thank you, and I look forward to connect with you!